-Due to the seriousness of cardiac conditions, doctors and patients alike will tend to concentrate on the heart when presented with epigastric pain, but around a fifth of all patients admitted to hospital with chest pain, are found to have gastroesophageal reflux disease (GERD) or related esophageal conditions.
+Due to the seriousness of cardiac conditions, doctors and patients alike will tend to concentrate on the heart when presented with epigastric pain, but around a fifth of all patients admitted to hospital with chest pain, are found to have gastroesophageal reflux disease (GERD) or related oesophagal conditions.

 Heartburn from acid reflux can affect anyone including children.
 According to estimates, around 2% of children aged 3 to 9, and 5% aged 10 to 17 have experienced heartburn.

-Acid reflux in newborns is not an uncommon disorder, in very young children heartburn is caused by an immature digestive tract that causes stomach acid to regurgitate into the esophagus.
+Acid reflux in newborns is not an uncommon disorder, in very young children heartburn is caused by an immature digestive tract that causes stomach acid to regurgitate into the oesophagus.
 Heartburn is more frequent in the elderly, more women than men suffer from it, many women experience heartburn and acid reflux during pregnancy.

 According to statistics, more than 60 million Americans suffer from heartburn or gastroesophageal reflux at least once a month.